 One of the methods novices can use to try and understand a complex economic theory, such as that espoused by Dr. Sowell and others, is to understand what it is not.
 What is the opposite of lessened regulations, and lower business specific taxes?
 Some call it Keynesianism economics.
 Keynesian economists often call for government intervention in times of crisis (i.e. recession or depression).
 Keynesians often call for “work ready jobs”, and what others call “shovel ready jobs”.
 Opponents characterize these jobs as one group of employees digging a hole, while another group covers that hole.
 The short-term purpose of such jobs is to get us over the short-term, temporary, bump of a failing economy.
 The problem that results from these temporary, short-term resolutions is that when government establishes a role in the economy, for emergency purposes, it rarely rolls those temporary measures back when the emergency has been resolved, as most politicians will not concede that an emergency, which voters elect them to fix, is ever resolved.

 This ends up establishing a greater, and more accepted involvement of the government in the economy.
-Big Corporations hire accountants and lawyers to help them learn how to survive in this environment, and then the accountants and lawyers teach the Big Corporations how to thrive in this environment, until a mutually beneficial relationship is established.
-The mutually beneficial relationship is realized when Big Corporations grow in size, in conjunction with the size of government, until an incestuous relationship develops to create a climate some call crony capitalism.
+Big Corporations hire accountants and lawyers to teach them how to survive in such an environment, until a mutually beneficial relationship is established.
+The mutually beneficial relationship is realized when Big Corporations learn how to not only survive, but thrive in such an environment, until an incestuous relationship develops to create a climate some call crony capitalism.
 Some may find this hard to believe, but Warren Buffett, his blue chip companies, and all of those listed in the Dow actually favor more regulations, higher corporate tax rates, higher capital gains rates, and a larger role of federal government in their respective industry.

 Some may say that the FDA’s regulations in the E-Cigarette, or Vapor cigarette, industry may have inadvertently helped the Big Three in their plans to dominate this segment of the industry.
 They would add, however, that the primary goal of the FDA was to help the consumer understand that E-cigarettes and Vapor cigarettes either contain toxins that are harmful to their health, or that the companies in the industry must prove that they don’t, and they must warn the public if they can’t.
 In the case of this particular FDA regulation, however, Michael Siegel writes that there were alternatives to protect the consumer in the ways the FDA stated that these regulations would, but that the FDA chose the most the route most beneficial for the Big Three.
 One could deduce, based on the particulars of the regulations listed in Siegel’s piece that the FDA acted in a manner that the Big Three’s lobbyists called for, as these regulations helped the Big Three crush the little guys in the segment in such a manner that will leave the Big Three as the sole competitors.